 Grievance and Appeal Procedures

 Any student who believes a GSSW faculty member has treated them unfairly with respect to a course for which the student was registered may complain of such alleged unfair treatment involving students' academic work.
 This protocol is established for the application of the University Academic Appeals Policy and Procedure in the context of the Garland School of Social Work.
-This includes grades, assignments, field instruction, and alleged violations of professional behavior.
+This includes grades, assignments, practicum, and alleged violations of professional behavior.
 Please note: Matters related to alleged violations of the University Honor Code will be handled through the processes identified in the Baylor University Honor Code.
 Matters related to discrimination will be handled in coordination with the Equity, Civil Rights, and Title IX Office through the processes identified in the university’s Title IX and Civil Rights policies.

 - Conference with Faculty Member.
 The student shall present the faculty member with a written statement that details the circumstances giving rise to the complaint.
 An effort should be made to resolve the matter with the faculty member.

 - Appeal to the Dean of the School.
 If the situation is not resolved to the student’s satisfaction within 30 days, or if the student is not satisfied with the findings of the Academic and Professional Development Committee, they may appeal to the Dean of the School (or to the Executive Vice President and Provost if the complaint is against the Dean).
-The student must provide the Dean with a written statement that details the circumstances giving rise to the complaint and a narrative of efforts to resolve the conflict with the faculty, Associate Dean, or field director.
+The student must provide the Dean with a written statement that details the circumstances giving rise to the complaint and a narrative of efforts to resolve the conflict with the faculty, Associate Dean, or the Director of Practicum Education.
 The Associate Dean will provide the Dean with a description of their views of the situation, including efforts to resolve the issue.

 - Appeal to the Executive Vice President and Provost or his or her designee.
-If the complaint is not satisfactorily resolved by the Dean of the school, then the student shall have the right to appeal such matter to the Executive Vice President and Provost, who after review may refer such matter to the University academic appeals committee. (see University Academic Appeals Policy and Procedure for details on the academic appeals committee).
+If the complaint is not satisfactorily resolved by the Dean of the school, then the student shall have the right to appeal such matter to the Executive Vice President and Provost, who, after review, may refer such matter to the University academic appeals committee. (see University Academic Appeals Policy and Procedure for details on the academic appeals committee).

 Academic and Professional Development Evaluation and Committee Process